| Traveling Time: A Poetry and Prose Antholog

 resides in Fayetteville, NC where she is an English teacher, a frustrated

 poet, and a revolution starter in her spare time.
-She aspires towards publication
+She aspires towards

-husband and two children.
+loving and supportive husband and two children.
 Terri Kirby

 Erickson is the award-winning author of two books of poetry, Thread